The

 migrations are the norm, and the movement of people from Britain to the

-Dordogne, and to other parts of France is unlikely to stop.
-The
+Dordogne, and to other parts of France is unlikely to stop, in spite of

-Dordogne's reputation as "England as it was fifty years ago" - however
+Dordogne's reputation as "England as it was sixty years ago" - however

 imaginary it may be - is not going to disappear overnight, and the